mehmetalikaya-hub/PortfolioProject/README.md

 It is totaly about COVID and vaccinations number during the COVID.
 So I did some data explorations to understand what is going on COVID cases and vaccinations for each country.

-For the Cleaning Project the Dataset is Nashville Housing Dataset
+For the Cleaning Project the Dataset is Nashville Housing Dataset.